 Intensive outpatient, commonly abbreviated as IOP, is a group format that gives you more time in treatment and allows you to speak with peers who are also recovering from substance use.
 Unlike outpatient that meets once or twice a week, IOP treatment is most commonly three times a week.
 Each session lasts three hours, which is enough time for everyone to check in, complete activities, and learn more about themselves.
 A counselor will guide the session while helping everyone with recovery.

 Opioids can be difficult to recover from.
 While some people can stop using the medication with ease, others need some extra help with their recoveries.
 In that case, you may want to consider medication-assisted treatment (MAT).
-This type of treatment uses medications like methadone, Suboxone, or Vivitrol to help with your recovery.
+This type of treatment uses medications like Methadone, Suboxone, or aim to help with your recovery.

 Depending on the medication itself, it will either reduce your cravings or will block the effects of opioids if you use them.
-Using these medications have been found to help people with their recoveries.
+Using these medications can be helpful for people in early recovery.
 Your doctor might recommend this treatment option during the medical detox, but you can always ask about it if you’re curious.

 Partial Hospitalization and Residential Care